 The SEC has adopted rules that permit companies and intermediaries such as brokers to satisfy delivery requirements for annual reports, proxy statements and notices of internet availability of proxy materials with respect to two or more shareholders sharing the same address by delivering a single annual report, proxy statement and/or a notice of internet availability of proxy materials addressed to those shareholders.
 This process, which is commonly referred to as "householding," can provide extra convenience for shareholders and cost savings for companies.
-The Company and some brokers household annual reports, proxy materials and notices of internet availability of proxy materials, delivering a single annual report, proxy statement and/or notice of internet availability of proxy materials to multiple shareholders sharing an address unless contrary instructions have been received from the affected shareholders.
+The Company and some brokers household annual reports, proxy materials and notices of internet availability of proxy materials to multiple shareholders sharing an address unless contrary instructions have been received from the affected shareholders.